 Can’t we all just get along?
 We’re speaking, of course, about advertising and content marketing.
 So many times, we see advertising and content marketing in their own silos.
 And the resulting clash is more than just aesthetic.
 Brand styles aren’t adhered to consistently, and messages are unaligned and disparate.
 Come on you guys, can’t we just … talk about it?

-Now, I know, content marketing evolved because traditional advertising was and is increasingly ineffective.
+Now, content marketing evolved because traditional advertising was and is increasingly ineffective.
 But advertising still is a powerful and relevant tool in the overall sales arsenal — as is content marketing.
 And when the two work together, the effectiveness of both is amplified.

 How to Mix Content into Your Business Model